Bicycle Ride Across Georgia: History

 BRAG was originally called Georgia's Annual State Bicycling Event (GASBE) when it first began in 1980.
 The head leader on the idea for this event was Dot Moss.
 The inspiration originally came from the bicycle tour in Iowa called RAGBRAI (Register's Annual Great Bicycle Ride Across Iowa).
 The first ride began in Savannah, Georgia, and finished in Columbus, Georgia.
 The ride was a total of 300 miles.
 In 1985, the name of the ride was changed to Bicycle Ride Across Georgia or BRAG.
 Originally the tour was organized by local bike shops and each year a different bike shop would take on the organization and promotion of the event.
-As the event grew, it became obvious that the event would require a full time staff.
+As the event grew, it became obvious that the event would require a full-time staff.
 An executive director, Jerry Colley, was hired as the Chief Executive Officer and held that position until 2015, when Franklin Johnson took over as Executive Director.
+In October 2025, Ron Ward was named Director of Domestic BRAG rides, with Johnson continuing as Executive Director and Director of BRAG's growing portfolio of international rides, including those in Mexico, Croatia, The Netherlands, Portugal, and France.